Rouse Hill Anglican College: History

-A number of sites were considered for the College, on both sides of Windsor Road, with a very significant variation in price.
+A number of sites were considered for the College on both sides of Windsor Road.
 The site chosen was the only available location on the southern side of Windsor Road that had access to town water and sewerage services.
-This was a very significant provision.
 The site also boasted a good number of well-established trees and even includes a pocket of the Cumberland Plain Forest.

+The College was founded in 2000 with a class of Kindergarten students based at Arndell Anglican College in Oakville.

-The appointment of the Foundation Principal, Mr Peter Fowler, took place in August 2001.
+The appointment of the foundation principal, Peter Fowler, took place in August 2001.
 At this time, enrolments and staff appointments were able to take place for the commencement of the College on site in February 2002.